asunar/CarND-Traffic-Sign-Classifier-Project/writeup.md

 <img src="./signs/nopassing.9.jpg" alt="No passing - 9" width="25%"/>
 <img src="./signs/speedlimit80.6.jpg" alt="Speed limit 80km - 6" width="25%"/>

-The first image might be difficult to classify because ...
+The first image might be difficult to classify because the bottom of the sign is cropped out so model may not have been able to detect circle in the image.
+All of the go straight or left signs I looked in the training set include the circle which contains the actual sign.

 ####2.
 Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 Identify where in your code predictions were made.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).